harshnisar/ml-india/_posts/2016-02-15-ml-india-interview-partha-pratim-talukdar.md

 ---
 layout: post
 title: "ML-India interview series - Prof. Partha Pratim Talukdar, Assistant Professor, Indian Institute of Science (IISc)"
 excerpt: "We interviewed today Prof. Partha Pratim Talukdar.
 He is an assistant professor, Dept. of Computational and Data Sciences and Dept. of Computer Science and Automation in IISc.
-He did his undergraduate from BITS-Pilani in Computer Science and completed his PhD. in Graph-based Weakly-Supervised Methods for Information Extraction & Integration from University of Pennsylvania.
+He did his undergraduate from BITS-Pilani in Computer Science and completed his PhD. in Graph-based Weakly-Supervised Methods for Information Extraction & Integration from UPenn.
 Partha has been working in the field of ML, NLP and Big Data."
 tags: [india, machine learning, data science, interview, partha pratim talukdar]
 comments: true
 ---

 <img src="http://talukdar.net/IMG_3074.jpg" align='left' style="margin-right:4px;width:30%">
 We interviewed today Prof. Partha Pratim Talukdar.
 He is an assistant professor, Dept. of Computational and Data Sciences and Dept. of Computer Science and Automation in IISc.
-He did his undergraduate from BITS-Pilani in Computer Science and completed his PhD. in Graph-based Weakly-Supervised Methods for Information Extraction & Integration from University of Pennsylvania.
+He did his undergraduate from BITS-Pilani in Computer Science and completed his PhD. in Graph-based Weakly-Supervised Methods for Information Extraction & Integration from UPenn.
 Partha has been working in the field of ML, NLP and Big Data.

 Partha’s current work focuses on creating knowledge graph from unstructured data available on the internet.
 Partha talks in detail on ..